AI Tool Picks

 Copilot is especially good at inline completions.
 When I am writing a test, a mapper, a config object, or a predictable React component, it often fills in exactly enough.
 I do not need to start a chat or explain the whole task.

 The price is also strong.
-Copilot Pro at $10/month is easy to justify if you write code most days.
-For many developers, that is the sweet spot: useful help, low friction, and a price that does not feel heavy.
+Copilot Free exists, Copilot Pro is $10/month, Copilot Pro+ is $39/month, Copilot Business is $19/user/month, and Copilot Enterprise is $39/user/month.
+For many developers, the basic Pro plan is the sweet spot: useful help, low friction, and a price that does not feel heavy.

 Where Copilot feels weaker to me is larger product work.
 It has improved a lot, but I still prefer Cursor when I need the assistant to understand multiple files and make a plan.
 Copilot can help with those tasks, but the workflow feels less centered around them.